Makume/ReturnOfReckoning-AddOns/SellPrice/README.md

 # SellPrice v1.0.0

-The AddOn SellPrice show always sell price on item in the tooltip
+The AddOn SellPrice show always the sell price from an item in the tooltip

 # Chat Commands